 The Listening Room Cafe

 Live music, lots of Nashville flavor, and a mountain of mouthwatering eats.
 The Listening Room Cafe puts the magic of Music City front and center.
-Their Pigeon Forge outpost focuses on quality tunes merged with local food and drink.
-So sit back and revel in the sounds of acoustic guitar, country, and rock as you sip a draft beer or glass of Dolly’s sangria.
+Their Pigeon Forge outpost focuses on quality tunes merged with local food and drink, one of the hidden gems among the non touristy things to do in Pigeon Forge TN.

 Whet the appetite with an order of pimento cheese and bacon jam crostini before tearing into a Smoked BBQ platter or plate of Cajun chicken pasta.